Motivic Chern classes of Schubert cells, Hecke algebras, and applications to Casselman's problem: Smoothness of Schubert varieties and localizations of motivic Chern classes

 where the second equality follows from the Verdier-Riemann-Roch formula from Theorem~\ref{thm:existence}, as $j$ is an open embedding (thus a smooth morphism), with relative tangent bundle equal to $1$.
-Applying Lemma~\ref{lemma:smoothpb} to the closed embedding $X' \hookrightarrow V$, we get
+Applying Part (a) to the closed embedding $X' \hookrightarrow V$, we obtain:

 The claim follows by pulling back via $(\iota'_p)^*$, using that $(\iota'_p)^*$ is a ring homomorphism in (equivariant) $\Kt$-theory. \end{proof}